 High schools administer the PSAT/NMSQT on a Wednesday or Saturday in October.
 An alternate date to administer the test is usually at the beginning of November.Back to the Top

-The fee for the PSAT/NMSQT is $15.
-(Note: Schools sometimes charge an additional fee to cover administrative costs.)
+The PSAT/NMSQT costs schools $16 for each student.
+Some schools charge an additional fee to cover administrative costs, and other schools cover all or part of the cost for their students.
 The College Board makes fee waivers available to schools for eleventh-grade students from low-income families who can't afford the test fee.
 See your counselor for more information about fee waivers.Back to the Top

 Obtaining extended time for the PSAT is a multi-step process.
 If you want extended time, you should begin by talking to your school counselor.
 Additional information can be found on the College Board PSAT Accommodations page.Back to the Top